Disclaimer: I do not own the wonderful world of Harry Potter.

-Ginny didn't exactly know what to make of his change in tone, so she nodded in agreement.
+Ginny didn't exactly know what to make of his change in tone, so she simply nodded in agreement.
 She'd known more missing people now than she cared to.

 "You were quite close with Agent Donahue, were you not?"

 "Yes, and like the others, there's been no news or sighting since then," she replied evenly.
-Scrimgeour gave her that detested look of deep sympathy.
+Scrimgeour gave her that detested look of sympathy.

 He extended his hand and she lightly shook it, pulling away after a moment as he held on longer than needed.
 "I wish you the best of luck, Agent Weasley."

-She stared at his gleaming, winking eyes for a long, long time, trying to find proof of a soul underneath.
+She stared at his gleaming, squinting eyes for a long, long time, trying to find proof of a soul underneath.
 But the longer she stared, the more that sickening feeling in her stomach began to grow.
 Soon she was shaking with just barely contained fury, clenching the sides of the paper into tight fists until that sick feeling of acrid rage burst forth.
-She snarled, tearing his face into two pieces and whipping the paper across her suffocating, small office space, sending pages floating all around.
+She snarled, tearing his face into two pieces and whipping the paper across her suffocatingly small office space, sending pages floating all around.

 "BASTARD!"
 She screamed apoplectically, kicking over her chair and grabbing a bottle of ink from her desk and throwing it at the closed door with a satisfying explosion of dark ink.
 She next sent a, perhaps ill aimed, kick at her desk and fell to the ground with a furious string of curses and painful tears as she gently cradled her now injured foot.